kenxjzhang/made_by_human/Writing.md

 Asktitas (2025) shows that human-AI collaboration is prevalent in academic writing.
 More research is on the topic.
-Cathy et al. (2025, MS forthcoming) talks about the [[Emails from Andras#2025-08-18 09 13]]
+Cathy et al. (2025, MS forthcoming) talks about the [[Emails from Andras#2025-08-18 09 13]] [[@caoManVsMachine2024]] uses AI-human financial analyst and compare the productivity between the two.

 ### AI label effects have been tested in...
 >It is welldocumented that new technologies are often met with skepticism.
 Studies suggest a general sentiment of hesitancy (e.g., von Eschenbach, 2021) and mild to moderate aversion (e.g., Castelo & Ward, 2021; Jussupow et al., 2020) towards AI and computer algorithms more broadly.
 Also, when told that AI was involved in the creation of communicative content, there was some reporting of preference against or lower evaluation of that content (e.g., Airbnb profile writing; Jakesch et al., 2019; email writing; Liu et al., 2022; generated paintings; Ragot et al., 2020; music creation; Shank et al., 2023; translation of written content; Asscher & Glikson, 2023).
 Within health contexts especially, some studies show that people tend to prefer human practitioners over AI-based technologies like chatbots when receiving consultation about health conditions (e.g., Miles et al., 2021), citing lack of personalization and incompetence in addressing individual needs as some of the reasons for hesitancy (Longoni et al., 2019).
 >For example, Ragot et al. (2020) found that when people perceived AI as the creator of artwork, they evaluated the art more negatively (compared to human-generated artwork) in terms of beauty, novelty, or meaningfulness.
 Specifically in the context of health messaging, Karinshak et al. (2023) examined how source disclosure impact people’s ratings of health campaigns messages. **(From Lim and Schmälzle, 2025) (Don't plagarize.)**